openvinotoolkit/openvino/docs/articles_en/openvino_workflow/model_preparation_draft.rst

 TensorFLow Import Options
 ##############################################

-OpenVINO’s direct support of TensorFlow allows developers to use their models in an OpenVINO inference pipeline without changes.
+OpenVINO direct support of TensorFlow allows developers to use their models in an OpenVINO inference pipeline without changes.
 However, as multiple ways of doing this exist, it may not be clear which is the best approach for a given situation.
 The following diagram aims to simplify this decision given a certain context, although some additional considerations should be taken into account depending on the use case.
 See Other considerations for more details.

 TF flow image